c6z3h/My_Projects/inspire/README.md

 FE: Google Analytics account created

 #### TODO / Feedback (! == Working On It)
+- [ ] Improve CSS for Android / Mobile view
+- [ ] Don't re-render the page when user types something new
 - [ ] Test Audience: Reddit
 - [ ] (optional) Render some nice, calming free music
 - [ ] User Account -- can view what you upload and what others have uploaded.
 RDBMS?